CodyReichert/whatcd-cli/README.md

 The quickest way to install is to get the latest version from npm:

     $ npm install -g whatcd-cli

-  or get the latest from github
+  or get the latest changes from github

     $ npm install -g CodyReichert/whatcd-cli

 And that's it!
 You can run it with: